Where to Stay in Lyon First Time: 8 Best Areas

 The end of Rue St Jean is the Loge du Change, which was Lyon’s stock exchange and turned into a protestant worship house and gained the name of Temple du Change.
 From the square, Rue Lainerie and Rue Juiverie both take to the St Paul subdistrict.

-You can hike up or take the funicular to the top of the Fourvière hill.
-It is filled with historic attractions and the remains of the Roman city such as the most iconic monument, the Basilica Notre Dame de Fourvière, the Gier Aqueducts, the Gallo-Roman Amphitheaters, and the Roman bathhouses.
+You can hike up or take the funicular to the top of the Fourvière hill, where you can find historic attractions and remains of the Roman city such as the most iconic monument, Basilica Notre Dame de Fourvière, Gier Aqueducts, Gallo-Roman Amphitheaters, and Roman bathhouses.

 There are also historical buildings, stunning narrow cobbled streets, silk shops, local food specialties, vintage stores, and locations to buy unique souvenirs that will allow you to remain enthralled and purchase keepsakes for both yourself and your friends and family, ensuring this is an incredible experience you remember for years to come.

 A popular spot for tourists, due to the history and culture on offer, guest houses or boutique hotels are routinely located in buildings from the middle ages, featuring stunning gothic architecture.
-This allows guests to immerse themselves in the culture of their location for the duration of their stay.
+This allows you to immerse yourself in the culture of the location.

-Best Places to stay in Lyon in Vieux Lyon – Old Town:
+Best Places to stay in Lyon in Old Town for first-time visitors:

-Luxury ($$$): Cour des Loges Lyon, a member of Radisson Individuals This five star hotel offers a spa with an indoor swimming pool, fitness centre, a rooftop garden, valet parking, sauna, hammam and a hot tub.
-It has a daily breakfast buffet, continental breakfast and an onsite restaurant Les Loges has a Michelin star, the bistro Café-Epicerie, and the La Petite Loge, where you can take cooking classes, wine tasting, and private dinners with the chef.
+Luxury ($$$): Cour des Loges Lyon, a member of Radisson Individuals, 5-star hotel located within walking distance from Saint-Jean-Baptiste Cathedral.
+It has a swimming pool, rooftop garden, valet parking, sauna, hammam.
+There is an onsite Michelin star restaurant Les Loges has, bistro Café-Epicerie, and La Petite Loge, where you can take cooking classes, wine tasting, and private dinners with the chef.

-Mid-range ($$): MiHotel Tour Rose Conveniently located in the 5th arr, this hotel offers guest rooms with air-conditioned with facilities such as a wardrobe, a kettle, a microwave, a fridge, a safety deposit box, a flat-screen TV and a private bathroom.
+Mid-range ($$): MiHotel Tour Rose, family-friendly accommodation, conveniently located in the 5th arr, offering air-conditioned rooms with facilities such as a wardrobe, a kettle, a microwave, a fridge, a safety deposit box, a flat-screen TV and a private bathroom.

-Budget ($): La Loge Du Vieux Lyon This Bed and breakfast provides self-catering accommodation in a historical building.
+Budget ($): La Loge Du Vieux Lyon, great bed and breakfast to stay in the heart of Lyon on a budget, featuring self-catering accommodation in a historical building.
 The apartment has a flat-screen TV and a fully-equipped kitchen.

 Fourviere is a district located immediately to the west of the old town, located on a hill rising from the River Saone.
 It was originally settled as the Roman town of Lugdunum in 43 B.C and, as such, features a vast collection of Roman ruins.